 The menu has freshly made sandwiches, salads, and smoothies.
 The Earth Mama and the Mediterranean are both especially enticing.
 The front porch is delightful for al fresco dining.
 Otherwise, there are counter seats at the window or a few white tablecloth tables in the back.

 - Address: 05110 Blue Star Hwy, South Haven (GPS)

 - Website: Link

 Dave’s Landing is the favorite family diner in town.
-The ambiance is clean and classic with a bit of a cozy feel.
+The ambiance is clean and classic, with a cozy feel.
 Breakfast and lunch fare is available anytime here, and everything is good quality for an affordable price.
-It has a real neighborhood vibe, where your coffee cup will never be empty, the food feels home cooked, and everything is served with a smile.
+It has a real neighborhood vibe, where your coffee cup will never be empty, the food feels home-cooked, and everything is served with a smile.

-The Friday Night Fish Fry is always a good time and a fun way to partake in a local pastime.
+The Friday Night Fish Fry is always a good and fun way to partake in a local pastime.
 The Pancakes and Omelets are both fan favorites here.

 Momma’s TJM BBQ

 There’s nowhere better to go for a quick and fun bite near South Haven than the hidden gem Momma’s TJM BBQ.